yexinhai/genomics-analysis-pipeline/README.md

 # genomics-analysis-pipeline
-Some useful bioinformatics pipelines for genomics analysis
+Some useful bioinformatics pipelines for genomics analysis (notes: some related scripts are not here!)
+Please feel free to contact us for any question: yexinhai@zju.edu.cn